tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/故障处理/实例相关故障/Linux 实例登录相关问题/无法登录 Linux 实例_intl_en.md

 ## Troubleshooting
 ### Logging in via VNC[](id:VNC)

-If you cannot log in to the Linux instance by using Webshell or remote login software, you can try log in with VNC for troubleshooting.
+If you cannot log in to the Linux instance by using Orcaterm or remote login software, you can try log in with VNC for troubleshooting.
 1. Log in to the [CVM console](https://console.cloud.tencent.com/cvm/index).
 2. On the **Instances** page, select the target instance and click **Log in**.
 ![](https://main.qcloudimg.com/raw/a4cc736f2dc7f13bf39756b8e39532d4.png)